nixworks/public/news/2016/05/30/at-least-24-people-are-killed-in-a-series-of-attacks-in-and-around-baghdad-isil-has-claimed-responsibility.md

 ### Related:

-1. [At least 35 people are killed and 60 others injured in an attack on a Shiite mausoleum located in north of Baghdad.
-Islamic State in Iraq and the Levant have claimed responsibility. ](/news/2016/07/7/at-least-35-people-are-killed-and-60-others-injured-in-an-attack-on-a-shiite-mausoleum-located-in-north-of-baghdad-islamic-state-in-iraq-an.md) _Context: Baghdad, Iraqi Civil War (2014-present), Islamic State in Iraq and the Levant_
+1. [Two suicide bombings, one using a car bomb and another with an explosive belt, take place in vegetable markets in eastern Baghdad, killing at least 20 people and injuring more than 50.
+The Islamic State in Iraq and the Levant claims responsibility. ](/news/2017/01/8/two-suicide-bombings-one-using-a-car-bomb-and-another-with-an-explosive-belt-take-place-in-vegetable-markets-in-eastern-baghdad-killing-a.md) _Context: Baghdad, Islamic State in Iraq and the Levant_
-2. [A car bombing in southeastern Baghdad kills at least 19 and injures nearly 50 Shi'ite pilgrims.
-ISIL has claimed responsibility. ](/news/2016/04/30/a-car-bombing-in-southeastern-baghdad-kills-at-least-19-and-injures-nearly-50-shi-ite-pilgrims-isil-has-claimed-responsibility.md) _Context: Baghdad, Iraqi Civil War (2014-present), Islamic State in Iraq and the Levant_
+2. [At least 35 people are killed and 60 others injured in an attack on a Shiite mausoleum located in north of Baghdad.
+Islamic State in Iraq and the Levant have claimed responsibility. ](/news/2016/07/7/at-least-35-people-are-killed-and-60-others-injured-in-an-attack-on-a-shiite-mausoleum-located-in-north-of-baghdad-islamic-state-in-iraq-an.md) _Context: Baghdad, Islamic State in Iraq and the Levant_
-3. [The Iraqi Army captures the town of Rawa from the Islamic State in Iraq and the Levant (ISIL).
-It was the last town held by ISIL in Iraq. ](/news/2017/11/17/the-iraqi-army-captures-the-town-of-rawa-from-the-islamic-state-in-iraq-and-the-levant-isil-it-was-the-last-town-held-by-isil-in-iraq.md) _Context: Iraqi Civil War (2014-present), Islamic State in Iraq and the Levant_
+3. [Iraqi Army forces helped by U.S. airstrikes recapture the southwestern city of Ar-Rutbah from the Islamic State of Iraq and the Levant group.
+The victory will allow for the re-opening of the Baghdad-Amman highway. ](/news/2016/05/20/iraqi-army-forces-helped-by-u-s-airstrikes-recapture-the-southwestern-city-of-ar-rutbah-from-the-islamic-state-of-iraq-and-the-levant-group.md) _Context: Baghdad, Iraqi civil war (2014-present)_
-4. [A car bomb attack on a police checkpoint in Baghdad kills at least 15 people and injures 40 others. ](/news/2017/03/29/a-car-bomb-attack-on-a-police-checkpoint-in-baghdad-kills-at-least-15-people-and-injures-40-others.md) _Context: Baghdad, Iraqi Civil War (2014-present)_
+4. [ At least three civilians are killed and 10 others wounded in a bomb attack in Baghdad, Iraq. ](/news/2016/05/19/at-least-three-civilians-are-killed-and-10-others-wounded-in-a-bomb-attack-in-baghdad-iraq.md) _Context: Baghdad, Iraqi civil war (2014-present)_
-5. [A car bomb in Baghdad's southwestern Hayy Al-A'amel neighborhood kills at least 23 people, and wounds 45 others. ](/news/2017/03/20/a-car-bomb-in-baghdad-s-southwestern-hayy-al-a-amel-neighborhood-kills-at-least-23-people-and-wounds-45-others.md) _Context: Baghdad, Iraqi Civil War (2014-present)_
+5. [ At least 69 people are killed and 230 injured in a series of bomb attacks targeting Shiite neighborhoods in Baghdad, Iraq.
+Islamic State of Iraq and Syria claims responsibility for some of the attacks. ](/news/2016/05/17/at-least-69-people-are-killed-and-230-injured-in-a-series-of-bomb-attacks-targeting-shiite-neighborhoods-in-baghdad-iraq-islamic-state-of.md) _Context: Baghdad, Iraqi civil war (2014-present)_